 He briefly moved to England in 1954 before settling in Tasmania in 1956.
 Winning several scholarships enabled him to return to Rome, Florence and Prague to study.
 He also spent time on the Furneaux Islands in Bass Strait.

-Since 1972, all the above works have been cast at the sculptor’s foundry at Campania, Tasmania, where he lives and works.
+Since 1972, all the above works were cast at the sculptor’s foundry at Campania, Tasmania, where he lived and worked.

 Stephen was awarded a Member in the Order of Australia for Services to Sculpture in 1984.

-Stephen visited Antarctica as a guest of the Australian Antarctic Division’s then-titled Humanities Program on two occasions, 1984–85 and 1986–87.
+Stephen visited Antarctica as a guest of the Australian Antarctic Division’s then-titled Humanities Program on 2 occasions, 1984–85 and 1986–87.

 Artistic impression